NASCAR, as with any professional sport, is so often predicated on hyperbole, it sometimes distorts the ability to recognize real greatness.

 “If we win the championship and have eight wins, that would kind of suffice for the eight wins that we missed out on earlier in the year,” he said.
 “But man, if you could only think what if and having 16 wins in this era, I mean, that would be just unprecedented.
 But obviously we just have to continue to work hard.
 We can’t count on what’s already been lost.”

-The news of Kurt Busch’s contract option being declined by Stewart-Haas Racing came as a surprise by many, but it’s a case of simple economics and the current landscape of team sponsorship in NASCAR’s premier series.
+The news of Kurt Busch’s contract option being declined by Stewart-Haas Racing came as a surprise to many, but it’s a case of simple economics and the current landscape of team sponsorship in NASCAR’s premier series.
 Simply put, it’s a tough time being a winning Cup driver over 30 without a major sponsor attached.
 This has been evidenced in 2017 with Busch, Matt Kenseth and Kasey Kahne.

 Busch’s best option still might be returning to Stewart-Haas Racing in 2018 on a restructured deal, but everything seems to hinge on what sponsor Monster Energy decides on its future in NASCAR.
 If Monster, which has a longstanding relationship with Busch, decides to align with the driver, it’s conceivable he could go elsewhere.